Benefits of Contract Manufacturing for Low Quantities

 1. Outsourcing low volumes frees up overhead resources

 Low volume contract manufacturers use a specialized cross-trained team to optimize efforts across all customers.
 The OEM, however, is not always so lucky.
-Purchasing and management overhead for low volume products is extremely hard to manage efficiently.
-CMs however, can keep overhead employees at a swift pace, filling productivity gaps with other customers’ work.
+Purchasing and management overhead for low-volume products is extremely hard to manage efficiently.
+Contract manufacturers, however, can keep overhead employees at a swift pace, filling productivity gaps with other customers’ work.
 In this manner, no one is paying for downtime.

 2. Shared real estate across product lines

-A good low volume contract manufacturer will have some level of Vertical Integration to aid in manufacture.
-This might mean in house machine shop, sheet metal fabrication center, welding, mechanical assembly or an array of other processes.
 For the OEM to provide the same level of vertical integration, there is a dramatic risk of underutilization combined with a huge capital equipment expenditure.
-CM’s on the other hand will be likely to optimize the process with all of their existing inhouse equipment.
+Contract manufacturers, on the other hand, will be likely to optimize the process with all their existing in-house equipment.
 By leveraging this efficiency, the cost savings are passed to the OEM.
 Typically, this also includes all the skilled labor and management it takes to set up a manufacturing cell.

 4. Taking advantage of rate disparity

-These four reasons are just the tip of the iceberg as to why OEMs should consider outsourcing to low volume Contract Manufacturing firms.
-Stay tuned as I will present some more compelling arguments in future articles.
-For more information, give me a call at PEKO Precision Products or click below
+These four reasons are just the tip of the iceberg as to why OEMs should consider outsourcing to a low volume contract manufacturer.